selfishprimate/curated-design-resources/README.md

 - [Yelp](https://www.yelp.com/styleguide/): The styleguide is a resource for designers, product managers, and developers, providing a common language around Yelp’s UI patterns.

 ## Inspiration

+_Don't you have any idea?
+Well, steal some!_

 - [Abduzeedo](https://abduzeedo.com/): Abduzeedo is a collective of individual writers sharing articles about design, photography, and UX.
 - [Awwwards](https://www.awwwards.com/): The awards of design, creativity and innovation on the internet.